mozilla-ai/lumigator/docs/source/operations-guide/dev.md

 The backend and unit tests can be debugged with VsCode using Debugpy.
 If you're not familiar with how debugging python in vscode works, we recommend you read VSCode's documentation [here](https://code.visualstudio.com/docs/python/debugging).
 When running the command `make local-up`, the backend automatically creates the debugpy listener, which you can attach to using the `Attach to Backend` Debug configuration present in the `.vscode/launch.json` file of this repo.

-Similarly, the unit tests can be debugged by setting the environment variable TESTS_USE_DEBUGPY=true and attaching using the `Attach to Tests` Debug configuration.
+Similarly, the unit tests can be debugged by adding the parameter `DEBUGPY=true` when running a make test command.
+For example, `make test-sdk-unit DEBUGPY=true` will run the test with the debugger and you can attach using the `Attach to Tests` Debug configuration.
 Note that with this enabled, the unit tests wait for you to attach the debugger before running any tests.